Professional Regulation Commission: History

+On December 5, 2000, President Joseph Estrada signed the Republic Act No. 8981, known as the PRC Modernization Act of 2000.
+The Implementing Rules and Regulations of the act were adopted on February 15, 2001.

 Functions

 Executive

 Administer, implements, and enforces the regulatory policies of the national government, including the maintenance of professional and occupational standards and ethics and the enforcement of the rules and regulations relative thereto.

 Quasi-Judicial

 Investigates cases against erring examinees and professionals.
 Its decisions have the force and effect of the decisions of a court of law, with the same level of authority as a Regional Trial Court.
 After the lapse of the period within which to file an appeal, Commission decisions become final and executory.

 Quasi-Legislative

 Formulates rules and policies on professional regulation.
 When published in the official gazette, these rules have the force and effect of law.